nayankm/Capstone/README.md

 <br>Cards - Number of cards the individual has
 <br>Balance - Current account balance of the individual (Thousands)

+# There are two part for analyis:
+## 1. Data Cleaning and Visualization
+## 2. EDA

+### TwoDotSeven-Data-Clean.ipynb file has part1 analysis
+### TwoDotSeven-EDA.ipynb file has part2 analysis
+### Both the dataset Card Details.csv and Customer Details.csv are suppose to be downloaded and file location should be shared in Jupyter Notebook import dataset section.

-# Data Cleaning and Visualization
+# Part1.
+Data Cleaning and Visualization

 Both the dataset has distinct columns except CustomerID and number of rows are same.
 <br>Joining both the dataset for ease of analysis.